 Yes, i-Portunus funding can be used as a match funding.

-i-Portunus provides a fixed lump sum depending on the length of the mobility.
+i-Portunus provides a fixed lump sum depending on the length of the mobility and the destination.
 It is not proportional.

 Regarding taxes you need to address your local / national tax authorities since every country has a different legislation.
 You can ask for assistance at the Creative Europe Desk in your country.

-Artists and / or culture professionals living with a disability
+Artists and / or cultural professionals living with a disability

-Additional mobility support can be provided to artists and culture professionals living with a disability.
+Additional mobility support can be provided to artists and cultural professionals living with a disability.
 The applicant is invited to discuss the amount of extra support needed with the i-Portunus team via firstname.lastname@example.org.